The Milky Way - Large Magellanic Cloud Interaction with Simulation Based Inference: Discussion

 We have varied whether we include information on the reflex corrected tangential velocities as the input data used to set parameter constraints.
 In general, including the tangential velocities slightly improves the inference precision.
 However, the effect is almost negligible for DESI and only just noticeable for H3+SEGUE+MagE.
 This can be understood from the measured uncertainties from DESI and H3+SEGUE+MagE in Sec.~\ref{sec:data-measurements-vt} and the panel (e) of Fig.~\ref{fig2}.
 As the measured uncertainties are large, $\mathcal{O}(10\,\rm km \,\rm s^{-1})$, when we produce survey-specific measurements from our simulations that are used to train the neural posterior estimator, this allows for a wide range of models that can explain the observed mean data points.
 As more precise distance and proper motion measurements become available with the release of upcoming datasets e.g., RR Lyrae stars in Gaia Data Release 4 (DR4), this will reduce the uncertainties in the measured binned tangential velocities and improve the precision on the inferred model parameters.
 Plus, the increase in the number of stars with available proper motion measurements e.g., Sloan Digital Sky Survey V \citep[SDSS-V,][]{SDSSCollaboration2025}, will improve inference as well.

 Throughout our inference, we have only used the mean radial and tangential velocities of outer halo stars.
-In future work, we can extended the current inference set-up to use information on the velocity dispersions as well.
-By conditioning the posteriors on mean velocities and velocity dispersions, we can attempt to break model degeneracies on the MW and LMC model parameters, respectively \citep{Sheng2025}.
+In future work, we can extended the current inference set-up to use information on the velocity dispersions as well; see Sec.~\ref{sec:discussion-future-models}.

 We assumed knowledge of the present-day LMC position and velocity.
 There remains ambiguity in the definition of the LMC centre \citep[see sec.~4.1,][]{vanderMarel2014} which in turn corresponds to different values of the mean proper motions \citep{GaiaCollaboration2018, GaiaCollaboration2021, Wan2020}.
 We use well motivated LMC coordinates as input data points such that posterior probability weight is not unfairly pushed to include unphysical solutions.
 This helps to break model degeneracies e.g., for the dynamical friction strength.
 That being said, the data which provides the most constraining power on model parameters is the velocities of the outer halo stars.
 An interesting future application of this SBI architecture would be to constrain the present-day LMC centre's position and velocity using the dynamics of outer halo stars as tracers.